JT992/clocktower-homebrew-stuff/custom_definitions/README.md

 ### Detective

-"Each night, choose two living players: learn one of their character types.
+"Each night, choose two living players (not yourself or Travellers): learn one of their character types.
 If both are Townsfolk, you are drunk until dawn.
 If you have selected players from all in-play character types, lose this ability."

 The Detective can identify people with something to hide, but is paranoid about people who don't.